 Tallowa High Fishway Project – Local Land Services

 The hopper (highlighted by the circle) is submerged on the downstream side of the wall.
 Fish are attracted into it by an enhanced water flow.
 A trapdoor closes and the hopper makes its way up and over the wall, transporting the fish into Lake Yarrunga.

-The Sydney Catchment Authority has commissioned I&I NSW to determine the effectiveness of the fishway, and also to determine if fish are able to successfully migrate downstream past the dam.
+Local Land Services has commissioned I&I NSW to determine the effectiveness of the fishway, and also to determine if fish are able to successfully migrate downstream past the dam.
 The study will be undertaken in four stages:

 - Monitoring upstream and downstream fish assemblages to determine any subsequent redistribution of fish following fishway construction.